CarbonScript/documentation/docs/Basics/Variable and Constant.md

 In contrast to variables, constants cannot be modified after they are declared.
 Also, constants must be assigned an initial value when they are declared, not null.
 All constants must be determined at compile time or before compilation.
 An error occurs if the constant is found to be modified at runtime.

+The naming convention for constants is the same as for variables.

 Constants can be declared using `set const`,very similar to the declaration of a variable.
 The only difference is that an initial value must be assigned.